-Young Presenter Competition
+Young Presenter Competition - now closed!

 Do you want to be the next Ant and Dec?
 Can you work a camera like Dermot O’Leary or Tess and Claudia?
 The BAFTA Kids Young Presenter Competition in partnership with First News is back, ready to offer someone just like you the chance to win a once in a lifetime prize!